Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

 \subsubsection{Choice of the Parameters for the Main Text of the Paper}

-Here, we choose the Dicke model parameters used in the main text of the paper, by calculating the nearest-neighbour level-spacing statistics of the Dicke Hamiltonian for two $j$ values, and we find a parameter regime where it does not follow the Wigner-Dyson distribution.
-To do this, we need to find a combination of spin and cavity frequencies that are \emph{far enough} from the superradiant phase transition point of the Dicke Hamiltonian.
-We can move far into either the superradiant or normal phase regime, and here we use the latter.
-Specifically, we gradually increase the product of the frequencies $\omega_{c} \times \omega_{j}$ (which increases the critical coupling $g_{c}$ of the superradiant phase transition) until we stop observing Wigner-Dyson statistics.
-Using resonant spin and cavity frequencies, Fig.~\ref{AppFig:18_DickeParameterChoice} shows this analysis for $j = 3$ and $j = 10$, and we find that the level statistics fairly obviously do not agree with Wigner-Dyson statistics at both $j=3$ and $j=10$ by the time we have $\omega_{c} = \omega_{j} = 3.4g$.
-Thus, any combination of spin and cavity frequencies that satisfy $\omega_{c} \times \omega_{j} \geq (3.4g)^{2}$ should be far enough from the quantum chaotic regime (which appears only for coupling frequencies near the super-radiant phase transition critical coupling).
+We first show how we chose the Dicke model parameters used in the main text of the paper, by calculating the nearest-neighbour level-spacing statistics of the Dicke Hamiltonian for different $j$ values, and finding a parameter regime where it does not follow the Wigner-Dyson distribution.
+To find a combination of spin and cavity frequencies far enough from the superradiant phase transition point of the Dicke Hamiltonian, we can move far into either the superradiant or normal phase regime.
+Here we consider the latter regime, using resonant spin and cavity frequencies and gradually increasing the product of the frequencies $\omega_{c} \times \omega_{j}$ (and in turn the critical coupling $g_{c}$ of the superradiant phase transition) until Wigner-Dyson statistics are no longer observed.
+Figure~\ref{AppFig:21_DickeParameterChoice} presents this analysis for $j = 3$ and $j = 10$, illustrating that the level statistics clearly do not agree with Wigner-Dyson statistics at both $j=3$ and $j=10$ by $\omega_{c} = \omega_{j} = 3.4g$.
+Thus, any combination of spin and cavity frequencies that satisfy $\omega_{c} \times \omega_{j} \geq (3.4g)^{2}$ should be far enough from the $g\sim g_{c}$ quantum chaotic regime.